broadinstitute/cromwell/README.md

     * **refresh_token** - (JES backend only) Only used if `localizeWithRefreshToken` is specified in the [configuration file](#configuring-cromwell).
     * **auth_bucket** - (JES backend only) defaults to the the value in **jes_gcs_root**.
 This should represent a GCS URL that only Cromwell can write to.
 The Cromwell account is determined by the `google.authScheme` (and the corresponding `google.userAuth` and `google.serviceAuth`)
     * **monitoring_script** - (JES backend only) Specifies a GCS URL to a script that will be invoked prior to the WDL command being run.
 For example, if the value for monitoring_script is "gs://bucket/script.sh", it will be invoked as `./script.sh > monitoring.log &`.
 The value `monitoring.log` file will be automatically de-localized.
+    * Note that the google compute engine "zone" is hard-coded, but it can be adjusted using runtime options in the task descriptions.
+If you wish to use more than one zone, you will need to specify so in the tasks for now.

 # Call Caching

 Call Caching allows Cromwell to detect when a job has been run in the past so it doesn't have to re-compute results.
 Cromwell searches the cache of previously run jobs for a one that has the exact same command and exact same inputs.
 If a previously run job is found in the cache, Cromwell will **copy the results** of the previous job instead of re-running it.